Type: Moving Iron (MI)

 The Ortofon OM5E and OM10 are Concorde-derivatives at about the same level as the STD with bonded elliptical styli.
-However, my feeling is that neither of these models nor the Super OM5E/OM10 editions can compete with the performance of the Concorde STD – for this, we need to look towards the OM20 with nude elliptical stylus (but not the Super OM20, which is much brighter).
-The Ortofon 520 MkII (aka Vinyl Master Red) is another good alternative in terms of dynamics and detail.
+However, my feeling is that neither of these models can compete with the performance of the Concorde STD, although the Super OM10 is a worthy alternative, as is the (standard) OM20.

 Amongst modern cartridges from other manufacturers, in my experience little comes to mind at the budget end of the market that can match the performance of the Concorde STD.
 The sound of the Audio Technica AT-VM95E is weighty with good dynamics, but doesn’t quite deliver the crispness, detail and excitement of the STD.